rahul8879/data_viz_project/README.md

 # Agentic Sales Insight Assistant

-This repository now includes a LangGraph-powered agent that can reason over the CSV data stored in `data/sales_data.csv`.
+This repository now includes a LangGraph-powered agent that can reason over a SQLite-backed synthetic retail dataset stored in `data/retail_sales.sqlite` (table: `retail_sales`).
 The assistant answers natural-language questions about the dataset and automatically generates supporting charts that are saved under `artifacts/`.

 ## 1. Setup